Global Point of Care

 Molecular PCR test

-• Test sample usually sent to a lab or hospital to run on a larger instrument together with higher volumes of patient samples
+• Samples sent to a lab or hospital to run on a larger instrument together with higher volumes of patient samples.

 • Results are typically available in 1-3 days